sarojiniPanda/HOPE/_posts/2017-04-08-using-transfer-learning-to-classify-images-with-keras.markdown

 #### Using t-SNE to Visualize Bottleneck Features

-Towards visualizing the bottleneck features, we will use a dimensionality reduction technique called [t-SNE](http://distill.pub/2016/misread-tsne/) (aka t-Distributed Stochastic Neighbor Embedding).  t-SNE reduces the dimensionality of each point, in a way where the points in the lower-dimensional space preserve the pointwise distances from the original, higher-dimensional space.
+Towards visualizing the bottleneck features, I use a dimensionality reduction technique called [t-SNE](http://distill.pub/2016/misread-tsne/) (aka t-Distributed Stochastic Neighbor Embedding).  t-SNE reduces the dimensionality of each point, in a way where the points in the lower-dimensional space preserve the pointwise distances from the original, higher-dimensional space.
 Scikit-learn [has an implementation](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) of t-SNE, but it is too slow for our purposes.
 Instead, to work with our very large, highly dimensional dataset, you'll need to work with a faster implementation.
-The implementation we encourage you to use can be found [on github](https://github.com/alexisbcook/tsne), and can be installed by running `pip install git+https://github.com/alexisbcook/tsne.git` in the terminal.
+The implementation you're encouraged to use is found [on github](https://github.com/alexisbcook/tsne) and can be installed by running `pip install git+https://github.com/alexisbcook/tsne.git` in the terminal.

 After plotting the resulting 2-dimensional points, color-coded by label, we get the plot below.

 ![t-sne plot for transfer learning on cifar-10]({{ site.url }}/assets/tsne.png)

-InceptionV3 does an amazing job with teasing out the content in the image, where points containing similar objects are mostly confined to nearby regions in the 2D plot.
+InceptionV3 does an amazing job with teasing out the content in the image, where points containing objects from the same class are mostly confined to nearby regions in the 2D plot.

 #### Performing Classification with Transfer Learning

+So far, we have passed each of the 32x32x2 color images through a pre-trained CNN to extract their corresponding bottleneck features.
+In this way, we have converted the array of raw image pixels to a representation that encodes the content of the image.
+By visualizing a low-dimensional representation of the bottleneck features, we see that training a classifier on the bottleneck features should yield good performance.

-When we train a very shallow NN on the bottleneck features, we attain a test accuracy of 80 percent!
-That's amazing! :)
+In the Jupyter notebook in the repository, I have trained a very shallow NN on the bottleneck features.
+It yields a test accuracy of xx%! :)

 #### Play with the Code!

-Can we do better with other pre-trained architectures?
-Feel free to download the code on Github and try your own hand at transfer learning!  __Link to repository coming soon ~__
+Can you do better with other pre-trained architectures?
+Feel free to download the [repository](link) on GitHub and try your own hand at transfer learning!